Mrs E Elder – Subject Leader in Mathematics

 To enhance each pupils’ motivation to learn.

 There are five teaching sets in Year 7 to Year 11.
-In Year 7 & 8, there are two parallel top sets 1 & 2, two parallel middle sets 3 & 4 and set 5.
-The top four sets all have 24-32 students, but set 5 has less than 16 students, to allow them to get a greater amount of individual attention.
-In Year 9, the students are regrouped in five sets from higher to lower, based on their end of year examination results and their progress throughout the previous years.
+Year 7 girls will be taught in ability groups, using their KS2 data.
+We regularly review the setting of the students, based on unit assessments throughout the year, end-of-year tests and the professional judgement of their teacher.
+In Year 7 & 8, there are two parallel top groups 1 & 2, two parallel middle groups 3 & 4 and group 5.
+The top four groups all have 24-30 students, but group 5 has less than 16 students, to allow them to get a greater amount of individual attention.
+In Year 9, the students are regrouped into five sets from higher to lower, based on their end of year examination results and their progress throughout the previous two years.
 They may remain in these sets until the end of year eleven, although their progress is continually monitored, both by the end-of-year exams and by informal assessments during the year, enabling set changes to be made, where appropriate.

-Currently, in Key Stage 3, Year 7 is taught for seven fifty-minute periods each fortnight and Years 8 and 9 each have eight periods.
-In Key Stage 4, the current Year 10 students have nine fifty-minute periods each fortnight and Year 11 currently have eight periods.
+Currently, in Key Stage 3, Years 7 to 9 is taught for eight fifty-minute periods each fortnight.
+In Key Stage 4, Years 10 & 11 students have nine fifty-minute periods each fortnight.
 Where possible, teachers remain with their sets throughout the school, enabling them to establish a sound knowledge of their students and, hence, adjust their teaching style to the students’ abilities.

 There are 2 groups of A-level students in each of Year 12 and Year 13.
-The minimum entry requirements for this course is a GCSE grade A or above.
-We may accept students with grade B if they are close to attaining a grade A and they are recommended by their subject teacher as suitable for the course.
+The recommended minimum entry requirements for this course is a GCSE grade 7 or above.
+We may accept students with grade 6 if they are close to attaining a grade 7 and they are recommended by their subject teacher as suitable for the course.
 The groups vary in size, but are usually limited to a maximum of twenty.

 Brief overview of KS3 curriculum & weblinks

-We have recently changed our KS3 and KS4 Schemes of Work to accommodate the forthcoming GCSE curriculum changes.
-The content is broken down into units of work, consisting of Number, Algebra, Geometry & Measures, Probability & Statistics and Ratio & Proportion.
+The content at KS3 & 4 is broken down into units of work, consisting of Number, Algebra, Geometry & Measures, Probability & Statistics and Ratio & Proportion.

 Brief overview of KS5 curriculum & weblinks

 There are two groups of A Level students in each of Years 12 and 13.
-The minimum entry requirements for this course is a GCSE grade A.
+The minimum entry requirements for this course is a GCSE grade 7.

 Resources within department

 Students are expected to provide their own basic equipment.
 Each pupil should bring the following items to each lesson: pens, pencil, rubber, sharpener, ruler, scissors, glue, protractor, compasses and a scientific calculator.
 Year 7 students are expected to buy a Mathematics Pack containing all the basic equipment required and, also, a scientific calculator, if they do not already have one.
-We encourage girls to buy the standard calculator offered (Casio Natural Display), as this has all the functions required for Mathematics throughout their time at the school.
+We encourage girls to buy the standard calculator offered (Casio Natural Display), as this has all the functions required for Mathematics up to GCSE.
+A’ level students will require a graphical calculator or, at the very least, the Casio Classwiz calculator.

 (Promoting women in mathematics)